 I look forward to hearing from you.

-For more information about A Borrowed Dream as well as buying links, click here.
+For more information about A Borrowed Dream, including an excerpt and discussion group questions, click here.

-While you're waiting for A Borrowed Dream to be released, if you haven't already read it, A Stolen Heart, the first Cimarron Creek book, is available.
-Set in the beautiful Texas Hill Country in 1880, it's the story of Lydia Crawford, a schoolteacher from Syracuse, New York, who comes to Cimarron Creek to be reunited with her fiancé, only to discover that he's disappeared.
+Set in the beautiful Texas Hill Country in 1880, it's the tale of Lydia Crawford, a schoolteacher from Syracuse, New York, who comes to Cimarron Creek to be reunited with her fiancé, only to discover that he's disappeared.
 Even more upsetting, he's married someone else.
 She has no reason to return to Syracuse, but what is Lydia to do in this town with its deep distrust of Northerners like her?

-I had a wonderful time returning to the nineteenth century for this story and hope you'll enjoy it as much as I did.
+I had a wonderful time writing this story and hope you'll enjoy it as much as I did.
 For more information, click here.